 All U.S. employers must ensure each individual hired has a Form I-9 completed.
 This form is just one step to verify the identity and employment authorization in the U.S. More and more locations are requiring an additional step to verify eligibility to work.
-Using E-Verify is currently the best means available to electronically confirm employment eligibility.
+E-Verify Employment Verification represents the best means available to electronically confirm employment eligibility.

 E-Verify is currently available in:

 - Puerto Rico

 - The U.S. Virgin Islands